 Dan J. Harkey

-Cross Collateralization and Cross Default Provisions In Loan Documents
+Cross Collateralization: and Cross Default Provisions In Loan Documents

 Asking For Additional Protective Equity